youzarsiph/python-app/CONTRIBUTING.md

 ## License

-By contributing to the Python Application Template, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to the `python-app`, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ## Support